These are difficult and trying times for everybody.

 The closure and lock-down of all non-essential activities have confined nearly every Canadian citizen to their own home — making it extra challenging for families to maintain a level of normality during the devastating crisis.

 Cooped up in his basement for nearly two weeks and tired of playing video games, local Ottawa basketball player Styles Lepage opted to take the family dog for a walk at the park.
-Feeling the withdrawal from the game the 6’3″ multi-sport (Football) forward from Longfields-Davidson Heights Secondary School in Barrhaven opted to bring his basketball for few bounces and jump-shots.
+Feeling the withdrawal from the game, the 6-foot-3 multi-sport (Football) forward from Longfields-Davidson Heights Secondary School in Barrhaven opted to bring his basketball for a few bounces and jump-shots.

 Instead of what should’ve been a peaceful walk and a much welcomed digital screen break has turned into a controversial public nightmare as Lepage’s family is furious and going public after their teenage son was singled out, in a park with multiple other patrons — racially profiled, bullied, and put at risk by Ottawa-Carleton District School Board (OCDSB) Trustee Donna Blackburn.

 According to a now deleted and captured Facebook post(s) from Blackburn, the controversial and outspoken OCDSB Trustee for the Barrhaven/Knoxdale-Merivale area decided to approach Lepage after returning from the drugstore for an essential trip.

 “Yeh kid I can argue in both official languages.”

 “So I had to go to the drugstore for an essential and then bought deodorant.
 I am sure my pets love me no matter what I smell like.
 When I got home people playing basketball in the park.
 Went over to politely ask them to leave, kid gave me attitude and played dumb.
 Then I said, parlez-vous francais?
 Yeh kid I can argue in both official languages.” wrote Blackburn on her Facebook account.